By Dan Cava

 With a concrete fanbase and an increasingly huge catalog of driving, tightly crafted sing-alongs, the melodic rock band Jimmy Eat World is approaching its twenty-fifth year with no signs of slowing down.
 2001’s “The Middle” may be the height of their mainstream radio play, but with a total of nine albums under their belt, Jimmy Eat World has continued to both refine and expand their sonic territory.
 Their newest effort Integrity Blues is easily their most polished and wide-ranging album in a decade, featuring a near-perfect blend of wide open cruisers (Sure and Certain), crunchy grinders (Get Right), and thoughtful confessionals like the title track.

-The band is currently touring with Incubus, and before their Charlotte gig this Tuesday, lead singer Jim Adkins talked with CLTure film editor (and longtime Jimmy Eat World fan) Dan Cava.
-They discussed the band’s approach to recording the new album, how they remain authentic over time, the fast origins of their most famous song, and writing protest songs in the Trump era.
+We recently spoke with lead singer Jim Adkins to discuss the band’s approach to recording their latest album, how they remain authentic over time, the fast origins of their most famous song, and writing protest songs in the Trump era.

 CLTure: There’s great experimentation on the new album, but it’s also really cohesive.
 Going into the process of recording Integrity Blues, what were you trying to achieve that you guys hadn’t already?